 - Insulation – Wool’s insulation properties make it a sought-after fabric for carpeting and winter clothes.
 It has millions of tiny air pockets, which trap heat between the fibers.
 Wool carpets are warm and cozy during winter and cushion against outside noise.

 - Expensive – Natural wool is one of the most expensive carpeting options despite its sustainability.
 Most homeowners settle for synthetic carpets within their budget.
 Combining wool with nylon or polyester makes the carpet affordable without ruining its desirable characteristics.

 Wool Carpet vs. Synthetic Carpet

 Choosing between wool and synthetic carpets comes down to use and durability.
 While nylon and polyester are less durable, they offer better stain resistance.
-A synthetic one would suffice when buying a carpet for your kids’ rooms or the dining area.
+A synthetic carpet would suffice for your kids’ rooms or the dining area.

-If you want a luxurious carpet for your bedroom, consider getting a wool carpet.
+If you want a luxurious carpet for your bedroom, consider wool.
 Wool carpets maintain their original appearance over a 20–25 year lifespan.
 Synthetic carpets, however, need a replacement every 3-5 years.